Disclaimer: This material is provided for educational purposes and authorized security testing only.

-You are fully responsible for how
+You are solely responsible for how

 We

-do not encourage any kind of illegal or harmful activity.
+do not encourage any kind of illegal or harmful activity

 Step 1: Create the Cron Job